 He has received commissions from the American Jazz Philharmonic, Amnesty International USA, Bangor Symphony Orchestra, Boston Classical Orchestra, Boston Landmarks Orchestra, Boston Modern Orchestra Project, Brockton Symphony Orchestra, Civic Symphony Orchestra of Boston, Fromm Music Foundation, Intermezzo – the New England Chamber Opera Series, Koussevitzky Music Foundation, Lansdowne Symphony Orchestra, Massachusetts Philharmonic Orchestra, New Jersey Symphony Orchestra, Omaha Symphony Orchestra, Pro Arte Chamber Orchestra of Boston, Saint Paul Chamber Orchestra, the Thoreau Society and the Unitarian Universalist Association.
 Additional orchestral performances include those by the Boston Symphony Orchestra with Keith Lockhart, the Charleston Symphony with David Stahl, the Los Angeles Chamber Orchestra with Jeffrey Kahane, and the American Composers Orchestra with Gunther Schuller.

 Ten of his early works originally published by Margun Music Inc. are now available at G. Schirmer Inc./Associated Music Publishers.
 The rest is self-published under the moniker, Departed Feathers Music - a BMI affiliate.

-Forty-four albums of his music are available for digital downloads @ iTunes, Amazon, bandcamp, Deezer, Tidal, Napster, Spotify, soundcloud, etc. This is an ongoing self-produced recording project.
+One hundred thirteen albums of his music are available for digital downloads @ iTunes, Amazon, bandcamp, Deezer, Tidal, Napster, Spotify, soundcloud, etc. This is an ongoing self-produced recording project.